JosephGethins/BlinkRush-/README.md

-A simple game created in 3-4 hours for a game jam.
-The concept: press the correct key, and it gets faster with each round.
+A simple game created in 3-4 hours for the game jam: "Blink and you'll miss it" The concept: press the correct key, and it gets faster with each round.

 Future plans: